Comment on the Deschutes County Comprehensive Plan by May 21

-Over the course of 2022-2024, Deschutes County worked to develop a new Comprehensive Plan to guide goals, policies, and actions that affect all of Deschutes County outside of city limits through 2040.
+Over the course of 2022-2024, Deschutes County developed a new Comprehensive Plan to guide goals, policies, and actions that affect all of Deschutes County outside of city limits through 2040.

 LandWatch and a coalition of local, regional, and statewide organizations advocated for policy improvements throughout the Comprehensive Plan update process to better protect our land, water, and wildlife.